-- Receive information from NCEPOD about the requirements of particular surveys and confirm where the activity is carried out at the hospital. - Supply details of data and activity to NCEPOD. - Distribute the confidential enquiry forms to clinicians and monitor that they are returned. - Receive newsletters from NCEPOD and distribute within the Trust.
+- Receive information from NCEPOD about the requirements of surveys and confirm where the activity is carried out at the hospital. - Supply details of data and activity to NCEPOD. - Distribute the confidential enquiry electronic questionnaires to clinicians and monitor that they are returned. - Receive newsletters from NCEPOD and distribute within the Trust where relevant.